pallets/flask/docs/patterns/deferredcallbacks.rst

 pleasant experience or makes code look very awkward.

-As an alternative possibility you can attach a bunch of callback functions to the :data:`~flask.g` object and call then at the end of the request.
+As an alternative possibility you can attach a bunch of callback functions to the :data:`~flask.g` object and call them at the end of the request.
 This way you can defer code execution from anywhere in the application.